BlueSwordM/aom-av1-psy/doc/AlgorithmDescription.md

 neighbors which are close but not directly adjacent to the current block.
-The two sets of spatial neighboring blocks are illustrated in an example shown in Figure 5.<figure class="image"> <center><img src="img\inter_spatial_mvp.svg" alt="Directional intra" width="350" /><figcaption>Figure 5: Motion field estimation by linear projection</figcaption></figure> For each set of spatial neighbors, the top row will be checked from left to right and then the left column will be checked from top to down.
-For the adjacent spatial neighors, an additional top-right block will be also checked after checking the left column neighboring blocks.
+The two sets of spatial neighboring blocks are illustrated in an example shown in Figure 5.<figure class="image"> <center><img src="img\inter_spatial_mvp.svg" alt="Directional intra" width="350" /><figcaption>Figure 6: Motion field estimation by linear projection</figcaption></figure> For each set of spatial neighbors, the top row will be checked from left to right and then the left column will be checked from top to down.
+For the adjacent spatial neighbors, an additional top-right block will be also checked after checking the left column neighboring blocks.
 For the non-adjacent spatial neighbors, the top-left block located at (-1, -1) position will be checked first, then the top row and left